UnforeseenOcean/RagnaLogger/README.md

 # RagnaLogger
 Score tracker for Ragnarock
 ---
+Please note: This is a work-in-progress project, and the supplied Visual Studio 2022 project is not yet compilable.
+If you'd like to build the features requested by the community, feel free to do so, and also visit https://trello.com/b/6eNGPgQH/ragnalogger for more information.

 # Disclaimer
 This repository, program, code, compiled binary, and component bundle is provided "as-is" without any warranty or guarantee for fitness for any purpose, implied or otherwise.